gwenniehub/frontier-reviews-dashboard/README.md

 ## 1. Overview
 - Scope: 3,000 Frontier Airlines reviews from 2015 to 2025, sourced from [AirlineQuality.com](https://www.airlinequality.com/airline-reviews/%7Bairline%E2%80%91slug%7D/) (Skytrax), covering multiple airlines.
 - Goal: Identify what drives Frontier’s customer satisfaction and turn those insights into actionable improvements, benchmarked against other ULCCs for context.
-- Key Insights:
-  + Frontier’s overall sentiment is relatively weak: the average rating sits low, and the proportion of reviewers who would recommend the airline signals ample room for improvement.
-  + In Economy, satisfaction is most strongly tied to Food & Beverages and Cabin Staff Service — passengers consistently cite those as differentiators.
-  + In Non-Economy, Seat Comfort and Food & Beverages stand out: negative feedback in these areas correlates strongly with overall dissatisfaction.
-  + When compared with other ULCCs, Frontier shows particular underperformance in the recommendation rate.

 The dashboard can be accessed [here](https://github.com/gwenniehub/frontier-reviews-dashboard/blob/763b3ec97a55d5615f44b5d3a23badb80776a993/Frontier%20Dashboard.pdf).